top of page

 VAT compliance is one of the areas that new sellers find most confusing when researching how to sell on Amazon UK.
 VAT stands for Value Added Tax.
 If you sell goods to UK customers, you may be required to register for VAT depending on:

-• Where your business is located
+• Where your business is located.

-• Where your stock is stored
+• Where your stock is stored.

-• Your revenue
+• Your revenue.

-EU and non EU sellers storing goods in the UK must register for VAT before selling.
-In some European countries, non EU sellers must appoint a tax representative.
+EU and non-EU sellers storing goods in the UK must register for VAT before selling.
+In some European countries, non-EU sellers must appoint a tax representative.
+Amazon provides VAT resources, and many sellers choose to work with specialised VAT accountants to stay compliant.

 If you plan to sell across Europe using the unified Europe account, you may require VAT numbers in multiple countries.
 Always check current regulations before expanding.